99roomz/lokly/README.md

 ```

 Yay!
 Everything is now up and running.
 Now go to http://localhost for web client.
-<email> and <password> is your Gmail Id and password which is required to send the emails from this application.
+"email" and "password" is your Gmail Id and password which is required to send the emails from this application.

 # How to contribute